andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 # => "from ensure"
 ```

-The same happens when a new exception is raised in a `rescue` section
+Likewise, a similar outcome unfolds when a new exception is raised within a `rescue` section:
-itself:

 ```ruby
 def foo